top of page

 This understanding makes these American principles applicable more broadly to all men.
 America's Founding Fathers weren't picking one possibly legitimate way to construct what men would be permitted, over against other possibly legitimate ways.
 When an American suggests that a certain right delineated by the Founders wouldn't apply to a foreigner, he is wrong.
 God did not endow Americans, but men generally.

 It is important to note that the right (or duty) to defend life is not given by men, not by a constitution or law, but by God.
-Constitutional or legal statements about that right or duty are a means of protecting what God has given and preserve the ability to act on the duties that He rquires.
+Constitutional or legal statements about that right or duty are a means of protecting what God has given and preserve the ability to act on the duties that He requires.
 We hold these truths to be self-evident, that all men are...endowed by their Creator with certain unalienable Rights

 .